 Several of these problems (e.g. slag) are possibly related to refractory issues.

-NETL recommends a thermocouple fabrication procedure to reduce fabrication defects and has developed a filler material to reduce slag penetration.
+NETL research has resulted in recommendation of a thermocouple fabrication procedure to reduce fabrication defects and has developed a filler material to reduce slag penetration.
 Improvements in well blocks in the refractory material could also better protect the thermocouples.
 In addition, thermocouples will be tracked in regard to cause and frequency of failure for better understanding.
 See the NETL presentation, Refractory Materials for Slagging Gasifiers for more information.

 More information on NETL-supported R&D in gasifier sensor development is available at the Gasifier Optimization page and in the CCS and Power Systems Crosscutting Research area.